 If you have any questions or concerns please see Miss Langston.
 I am more than happy to speak to parents about any issues or conerns or whether you want an update regarding your child.

-Children need a reading book in school each day, they are also expected to read at home every day in order to improve fluency and accuracy.
+Reading is at the heart of all our learning at Holy Family.
+To support this at home, please could all children ensure that they read their school reading book every night and that the planner is signed by an adult.
+Children need a reading book in school each day.
 Books are closely matched to their reading ability and will be changed as they improve and can answer comprehension questions about the text.

-PE Day is Wednesday - please make sure you bring the correct kit (white top, dark shorts and indoor shoes in the Winter term).
+PE days are Mondays and Wednesdays - please make sure you bring the correct kit (white top, dark shorts and indoor shoes in the Winter term).
 Please make sure any earrings can be removed or are not worn on PE days.
 I recommend children bring their P.E kits to school on Monday, leave it at school and take it home Friday to be washed.